Karol Bagh: History

 There were incidents at Karol Bagh during the 1984 anti-Sikh riots, including burning of shops.
 Karol Bagh was the target of a terrorist bomb blast in Ghaffar Market in October 2008.

 Education

 The historic Ayurvedic and Unani Tibbia College was inaugurated here by Mahatma Gandhi in 1921, and Sri Guru Nanak Dev Khalsa College of Delhi University is situated here.

+Faith Academy Senior Secondary School is a Christian minority school on John L Dorsey Road.
+The school was founded in East Patel Pragar in 1964.

 Markets

-Karol Bagh is popular with affluent people of West and Central Delhi for shopping, with busy markets including Ajmal Khan Road, Arya Samaj Road, the Ghaffar Market (named after freedom fighter Khan Abdul Ghaffar Khan), and Tip Top Market (Established by Sh Sohan Lal Jain in 2000).
-Western businesses Pizza Hut, TGIF, Reebok, Skechers, Puma and Lacoste have established in Karol Bagh.
-Eateries include Pind Balluchi.
-The Karol Bagh market is one of the oldest shopping centers in Delhi.
-The market offers variety from big air-conditioned showrooms to small and dainty shops in alleys.
+Karol Bagh is a popular shopping destination for affluent residents of West and Central Delhi.
+Known for its bustling markets, Karol Bagh features prominent shopping areas such as Ajmal Khan Road and Arya Samaj Road.
+The market is one of the oldest shopping centers in Delhi, offering a wide variety of goods from large air-conditioned showrooms to small, quaint shops in narrow alleys.

-Many areas of the market specialise in a particular field:
+Specialized Market Areas

+Several areas within Karol Bagh are known for their specialization in particular types of goods: